dhis2designlab/guides/pages/styling.md

 )
 ```

 It's possible use the `style` prop to apply styles.
-Notice that we use `fontSize` and not `font-size`.
-Keys must be camelCased. `px` is added to _most_ (exceptions can be found [here][pixel-string]) numerical values, thus the font-size will `30px`.
+Note that keys must be camelCased.
+We use `fontSize` and not `font-size`. `px` is added to *most* (exceptions can be found [here][pixel-string]) numerical values, thus the font-size will `30px`.

-Note that it is not recommended to use inline styles due to poor performance and lack of automatic support of older browsers.
+Note that it is not recommended to use inline styles due to poorer performance compared to other approaches and lack of automatic support of older browsers.

-## Plain css
+## Plain CSS

 ```css
 /* style.css */